-The World Bank has recognized GMV in its report entitled "Assessing Technologies to Accelerate the Process of Monitoring, Reporting, and Verifying Emission Reductions Programs".
-In the report, it names uTile PET as an example of an innovative digital solution that allows organizations to perform secure and private calculations using distributed data, without the need for data transfers or other forms of data exposure.
+■ The World Bank has recognized GMV in its report entitled "Assessing Technologies to Accelerate the Process of Monitoring, Reporting, and Verifying Emission Reductions Programs".
+In the report, it names

-The uTile PET solution represents a response to the increasing need that emission reduction programs have for innovative monitoring, reporting, and verification (MRV) technologies, by pursuing a triple goal of improving security, efficiency, and precision.
-The users of uTile PET are finding that it is perfectly aligned with these objectives, because it offers an innovative solution based on privacy-enhancing technologies (PETs), to perform secure, collaborative, and efficient processing of environmental data.
+The utile PET solution represents a response to the increasing need that emission reduction programs have for innovative monitoring, reporting, and verification (MRV) technologies, by pursuing a triple goal of improving security, efficiency, and precision.
+The users of utile PET are finding that it is perfectly aligned with these objectives, because it offers an innovative solution based on privacy-enhancing technologies (PETs), to perform secure, collaborative, and efficient processing of environmental data.